Alcalol/Item-Roll-Demo/README.md

 # Unreal Engine 5 c++ demo of a weighted RNG item generator using data assets.

+*** IMPORTANT: If you intend to download and open the project directly via git clone, please make sure you have git lfs installed. ***

 ## Video of the item generator in action:
 ### [YouTube video](https://www.youtube.com/watch?v=DjaYxrAhh-s)